w3f/Grants-Program/applications/slothunter.md

 ## Additional Information :heavy_plus_sign:

 We could talk about the bidding/contributing strategy.
 It's really flexible.
 If anyone got more ideas.
 I can integrate them into the program.

+I have talked to some teams few months ago.
+Because they ask me what script did I use during the bidding.
+Can I share it?
+Actually, I set some proxies accounts and share them with my team members.
+Then we watch the auction manually.
+If there is a new winner we could bid immediately.

+As I said before, there is even an empty auction in Kusama.
+This is not friendly and not good for the ecosystem.
+So, I decided to develop this.
+And I think it is valuable.

 **How did you hear about the Grants Program?** GitHub.